BrandonBurroughs17/SNHU-Portfolio/README.md

 - **main** – Overview of my portfolio and reflection on my overall learning journey.
 - **CS210** – Programming Languages: Focused on C++ program design, file I/O, and problem-solving.
 Includes projects such as Airgead Banking and Corner Grocer, which demonstrate practical programming and data analysis skills.
 - **CS250** – Software Development Lifecycle: Highlights my experience using Agile and Scrum methodologies, including sprint reviews, retrospectives, and software development planning.
+- **CS255** – System Analysis and Design: Features my Business Requirements Document and System Design Document for the DriverPass project.
+Demonstrates my ability to gather requirements, model system behavior, create UML diagrams, and design solutions based on user and business needs.
+- **CS319** – UI/UX Design and Development: Showcases my ability to design intuitive and user-centered interfaces.
+Includes wireframes, prototypes, accessibility considerations, and explanations of design decisions grounded in usability principles.
 Additional branches will be added as I progress through the program.

 ---